Crunchy Chocolate Bark Recipe and Holiday Food Photography

 Line a cookie sheet (or a casserole dish) with parchment paper.
 Pour the chocolate on the parchment paper, allowing it to puddle because the organic shapes are like that of actual bark in nature.
 Quickly, top with Biena’s Chickpea Snacks, then sprinkle in the candy and sea salt.

 Pop the whole thing in the refrigerator for at least 20 minutes or until firm.
 Break it up into pieces for consumption or gifting.
+Adding Holiday twine and mini decorations helps to style the scene as I did for this holiday styled food photographs.

 Disclaimer: I was hired for my food photography and while all of the Biena Snack flavors were provided for me to create recipes and photograph them, I purchased the other ingredients and was not paid to post this.
 All thoughts and opinions expressed herein are my own and not influenced by the developing company and/or its affiliates, in any way.